 It's no secret that HR professionals have a wide range of important responsibilities.
 They're tasked with managing disciplinary and grievance procedures, handling payroll, as well as actively managing and overseeing the company's recruitment and resourcing strategies.

-However, one of their most important tasks is to protect both company and employee data from a multitude of potential threats, from company negligence to cybersecurity breaches.
-If they fail to do so, an identity theft lawyer could have a big clean up job on their hands.
+However, one of their most important tasks is to protect both the company and hr data from a multitude of potential threats, from company negligence to cybersecurity breaches.
+If they fail to do so, an identity theft lawyer could have a big clean-up job on their hands.

 This article brings you the HR guide to employee data protection and what an HR professional needs to do to comply with data protection laws and compliance regulations.
 Let's get into it.